 July 17, 2019

-An educator has many roles and responsibilities that they have to understand.
-One of the most important things that an educator needs to have a clear understanding of is educational paradigms.
-Educational paradigms are important to understand as an educator because they are the current thought of how students should be taught the material at hand.
-Having an understanding of the current educational paradigms can allow an educator to know how they influence education in regards to roles of educational leaders, teachers, and students.
+An educator has many roles and responsibilities One responsibility of educators is to have a clear understanding of educational paradigms.
+Educational paradigms are the current thought for how students should be taught the curriculum.
+Having an understanding of current educational paradigms can allow an educator to know how they influence education in regards to roles of educational leaders, teachers, and students.
 It is also important for an educator to understand the importance of educational paradigms.
-If an educator has an understanding of the educational paradigms, then it can allow them to be better prepared in regards to properly teaching the content to the students at hand.
+If an educator has an understanding of educational paradigms, they will be better prepared to teach their students.

 Identifying educational paradigms

 When looking at educational paradigms, it is important to understand both the past as well as the present paradigms.
-When looking at the past of educational paradigms within the past twenty years, it is important to understand that what was accepted for teaching was pretty much just lecturing to students and having them absorb the material (Zhao, 2015).
-After lecturing students, it was then common to give the students an assessment on the material that they were given a lecture for (Zhao, 2015).
-One of the previous views of education was that students all learned the same exact way and just lecturing and testing students was acceptable to students to learning properly (Zhao, 2015).
-By understanding one of the previous educational paradigms one can then look to see what paradigms are in place in today’s time.
+When looking at educational paradigms of the past twenty years, it is important to understand that teaching was lecturing to students and having them absorb the material (Zhao, 2015).
+After lecturing students, it was common to give an assessment on the material that (Zhao, 2015).
+One of the previous views of education was that students all learned the same way and lecturing and testing students was an acceptable method of teaching (Zhao, 2015).
+By understanding previous educational paradigms one can begin to understand paradigms in place today.

 There are multiple educational paradigms that have been implemented recently.
 One of the common approaches within the educational system is to allow students to be more hands-on and have more ownership in their own learning (Zhao, 2015).
 Schools have taken the hands-on approach to the education of students because it has been realized that not all students are the exact same.
 Allowing students to be hands-on can allow them to figure out what they enjoy or not enjoy and can expand on that in the future of their learning.
 Schools have realized that students are different and courses have to be offered that interest and motivate students (Hart, 2019).
 It is important that students be given the opportunity to be hands-on in order to determine what their interests are for the future (Hart, 2019).
 In other words, one of the educational paradigms that can be seen in today’s time is hands-on learning for students.
 One of the things that has helped shape hands-on learning and this shift in education is the use of technology.
 Technology has allowed students to be more hands-on in regards to their own learning capabilities (Zhao, 2015).